professorDeveloper/Algorithms-Java/README.md

 # GITA-Masala
-JAVA IF SWITCH and BOOLEAN example QuesTions and AnsWers (:
+JAVA IF SWITCH INTEGER FOR  and BOOLEAN example QuesTions and AnsWers (: